YimingSci/Distributed-Lya-Func/README.md

 ![image](https://github.com/user-attachments/assets/a77ba12a-90ee-4c9c-94df-47b0a71f50b7)

+For further details on the formulation and implementation of SOS programming (e.g., using the function `sosprogram` from MATLAB's SOSTOOLS), we refer the user to the tutorial article in Ref.
+[2].

 # Dependences

 - `SOS Toolbox`: This code requires the SOS (Sum of Squares) Toolbox to be pre-installed.
 Link: https://github.com/oxfordcontrol/SOSTOOLS
 - `WattsStrogatz Toolbox`: This optional toolbox is used to generate basic coupled oscillator networks.
 Link: https://www.mathworks.com/help/matlab/math/build-watts-strogatz-small-world-graph-model.html

 All codes were tested and run in MATLAB 2024a.
 To run the codes, download all files in this repository to a folder of your choice and run one of the scripts of your choice.
-All codes generate/include the required data to run the simulations and optimization; simulations can take a few minutes on a standard laptop.
+All codes generate/include the required data to run the simulations and optimization; simulations can take a few hours on a standard laptop.

 # License